 Through classroom demonstrations and one-on-one instruction, learn an array of monoprinting/monotypes and alternative techniques—including those of reductive printing, color printing, image and text transfer and chine-collé—and employ these methods to magically transform your own images into a cohesive suite of portfolio prints.
 Additionally, there will be an opportunity to explore thematic, narrative and poetic ideas based on collaboration with writing workshop students.

 Fred H. C. Liang received a BFA from the University of Manitoba and an MFA from Yale University.
 His honors include Massachusetts Cultural Council Arts Grants in painting, printmaking, and works on paper.
 Liang’s work is in numerous public and private collections, including Fidelity, the Gund Collection, Addison Museum of American Art, and the Rose Art Museum at Brandeis University.
-He exhibited his work at the Currier Museum of Art in NH, Inside Out Museum in Beijing, and the ICA, Boston.
-Liang's most recent exhibitions include the Milwaukee Art Museum in Milwaukee, Wisconsin, and the Addison Museum of American Art in Massachusetts, XC.HuA Gallery in Berlin and Jerez de la Frontera Gallery at the University of Cadiz.
-He recently completed a residency at the Museo de Arte Contemporary in Santiago de Chile and the Swatch Art Peace Hotel in Shanghai, China.
-He was interviewed by Huffington Post, WBUR Open Studio, and reviewed in The Boston Globe.
+Liang’s most recent exhibitions include the Milwaukee Art Museum, the Addison Museum of American Art in Massachusetts, XC.HuA Gallery in Berlin, and Jerez de la Frontera Gallery at the University of Cadiz.
 He was the recipient of the 2020 Joan Michell Foundation Grant and Boston Foundation’s Brother Thomas Fellowship in 2021.
-Liang is a professor at the Massachusetts College of Art and Design in Boston, Massachusetts, where he is the Coordinator of the Printmaking Department.
+Liang is a professor at the Massachusetts College of Art and Design in Boston, MA, where he is the Coordinator of the Printmaking Department.